HavyuAI/HavyuAI-legal/privacy.md

 Havyu AI does **not** track you across other companies' apps or websites, and we do not use the App Tracking Transparency framework.
 We do not sell your data, and we do not use your data for third-party advertising.
 Our diagnostic tools are configured to strip personally identifiable information by default.

 ## 3. Voice Input (Microphone)
 We use your microphone only when you choose to log workouts via voice commands.
 When you dictate a set, your speech is transmitted to your device's native operating system speech-recognition service (Apple or Google) to convert it to text.
-The resulting text is parsed to extract your sets and reps.
 We do not store or intercept raw audio on our own servers.

+To interpret the resulting text into structured sets and reps, that text may be processed by our AI provider, Google Gemini, as described in Section 5 and subject to the same consent.
+If you have not granted AI consent, or the AI service is unavailable, the text is interpreted on-device instead.

 ## 4. Camera (Future Feature)
 A future version of Havyu AI may offer optional camera-based movement tracking to help count repetitions.
 This feature is **not active in the current version** of the app, and the app does not request camera access during normal use.
 If we introduce camera tracking in a future release, all visual processing is designed to happen locally on your device — we will not record, store, or transmit your video feed — and we will update this policy before the feature becomes available.